kkots/ggxrd_hitbox_overlay_2211/README.md

 ; this value will control how far the camera is.
 The bigger the value, the further the camera will be.
 Default value is 540.0. cameraCenterOffsetZ = 540.0

-; A keyboard shortcut to only toggle the "Camera is centered on you" part of the gifModeToggle.
+; A keyboard shortcut to only toggle the "Camera is centered on you" part of the "gifModeToggle".
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Camera Center on Player' checkbox.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleCameraCenterOnly =

 ; A keyboard shortcut to toggle the camera to be centered on the opponent.
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Camera Center on Opponent' checkbox.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with GIF Mode options, by sharing the same key binding for example toggleCameraCenterOpponent =

-; A keyboard shortcut to only toggle the "Opponent is invisible and invulnerable" part of the gifModeToggle.
+; A keyboard shortcut to only toggle the "Opponent is invisible and invulnerable" part of the "gifModeToggle".
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Hide Opponent' checkbox.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleHideOpponentOnly =

 ; A keyboard shortcut to toggle hiding the player.
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Hide Player' checkbox.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with GIF Mode options, by sharing the same key binding for example toggleHidePlayer =

-; A keyboard shortcut to only toggle the "hide hud" part of the gifModeToggle.
+; A keyboard shortcut to only toggle the "hide HUD (interface)" part of the "gifModeToggle".
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Hide HUD' checkbox.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleHudOnly =

 ; A keyboard shortcut to toggle No gravity mode
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - No Gravity' checkbox.
 ; No gravity mode is you can't fall basically noGravityToggle =

-; A keyboard shortcut to freeze the game freezeGameToggle =
+; A keyboard shortcut to freeze the game
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Freeze Game' checkbox. freezeGameToggle =

 ; A keyboard shortcut to play the game in slow motion.
-; Please specify by how many times to slow the game down in "slowmoTimes" slowmoGameToggle =
+; Please specify by how many times to slow the game down in "slowmoTimes".
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Slow-Mo Mode' checkbox. slowmoGameToggle =

 ; A keyboard shortcut.
-Only works while the game is frozen using freezeGameToggle.
+Only works while the game is frozen using "freezeGameToggle".
-; Advances the game forward one frame allowNextFrameKeyCombo =
+; Advances the game forward one frame.
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Next Frame' button. allowNextFrameKeyCombo =

 ; A number.
-; This works in conjunction with slowmoGameToggle.
+; This works in conjunction with "slowmoGameToggle".
 Only round numbers greater than 1 allowed.
 ; Specifies by how many times to slow the game down slowmoTimes = 3